Authenticity versus post-truth: what business leaders need to know

 In practice, acting authentically and sharing honestly is one thing, ensuring it delivers on driving post-truth trust is another.
 This is where integration of the skills to explain ‘why’ a company does what it does with the tactics and techniques to protect the integrity of those messages become a key concern for managers and their teams.

-Knowing how to lead effective communication within and on behalf of an organisation is central to more and more modern careers, which is why The University of Melbourne have created a microcertification designed to facilitate exactly that.
+Knowing how to lead effective communication within and on behalf of an organisation is central to more and more modern careers, which is why the University of Melbourne have created a Microcredential designed to facilitate exactly that.
 Part of the Managing Teams suite of credentials, the course offers quality insight and expert instruction in a bite-sized format perfect for upskilling professionals – learn more here.